smjuni/B_Corps_Study/README.md

 Analyzing B_corps business data from B-labs

 ## Scope of Analysis
-The purpose of this analysis is a personal project created so I can explore, learn about and access BCorporation data.
+The purpose of this analysis is a personal project created so I can explore, learn about and access B Corporation data.

-The aim is to explore similarities between industries and business size as well as longitudinal data to confirm increase in B Corp certifications year over year.
+The aim is to explore similarities and differences between industries and business size as well as longitudinal data to confirm increase in B Corp certifications year over year.

 The three questions I wish to address are:
-1. What business size are most likely to become BCorps Certified?
+1. What business size are most likely to become B Corps Certified?
 2. What trends can be seen by industries/categories becoming certified over the years?
 3. Where are BCorps predominantly located?